-Once they are licensed and familiar with their role you can begin giving them on the job training.
+Once they are licensed and familiar with their role you can begin giving them on-the-job training.

 Test Personality, Positivity, and Attitude

-It’s important not only to prove an agent’s knowledge and professionalism but also to test their attitude towards challenges.
+It’s important not only to prove an agent’s knowledge and professionalism but also to test their attitude toward challenges.
 You can train a person on a topic, but changing an attitude is a difficult thing to do.

 So during the interview, you could present a group challenge or present a business case for them to solve and then push a bit with questions.

 You can even have your candidates perform a personality assessment to make sure they align with your insurance agency’s culture.

 Every agent in your business will be dealing with customers on a daily basis you want to retain for a lifetime, so a communicative, empathetic, and kind agent is extremely important for customer retention.